Skip to main content

 Day-use Shelter Reservations: $50.00

-• Fort Kaskaskia and the grounds of the Pierre Menard home are open 365 days a year from sunrise to sunset for day-use areas.
+• Fort Kaskaskia's day-use areas are open year-round from 7 AM - 10 PM.
+The grounds of the Pierre Menard home are open year-round from sunrise to sunset.
 Tours are offered at the home during seasonal hours and may also be available by speaking with staff in the park or calling 618-859-3741.
-Quiet hours in the campground are 10:00 PM to 7:00 AM
+Quiet hours in the campground are 10:00 PM to 7:00 AM.

 Teachers in Illinois schools (grades prekindergarten through 12) can apply for grant funds to visit this site on a field trip with their students.
 Click here for the details.